Periodic Freight Demand Estimation for Large-scale Tactical Planning: Computational Results

-We report the total demand values in Table~\ref{table:relative_demands}.
-For demand instance $I1$, both periodic demand $\hat{\mathbf{y}}^{\text{p}}_{\text{max}}$ overestimate the reference demand.
-The design built is capable of handling more demand, which results in less outsourced demand.
-However, they underestimate the periodic demand $\mathbf{y}^{\text{p}}_{\text{q3}}$, which lead to a less important decrease in outsourced demand.
-In instance $I2$, the periodic $\hat{\mathbf{y}}^{\text{p,AR}}_{\text{max}}$ overestimates the total demand yet it leads to an increase in outsourced demand.
-This is because $\hat{\mathbf{y}}^{\text{p,AR}}_{\text{max}}$ either overestimates demand for commodities that already lack capacity with $\mathbf{y}^{\text{p}}_{\text{mean}}$, or it underestimates demand for some commodities for which blocks are then not built in the design and are consequently outsourced at each week.
+We report the \gl{relative} total demand values \efsec{($T \sum_{k \in \mathcal{K}} y_k^{\text{p}}$)} in Table~\ref{table:relative_demands}.
+For instance $I1$, both periodic demand \ef{estimates} $\hat{\mathbf{y}}^{\text{p}}_{\text{max}}$ overestimate the reference demand.
+The design built is capable of handling more demand, which results in less outsourced demand. \greta{However, they underestimate the periodic demand $\mathbf{y}^{\text{p}}_{\text{q3}}$ (based on actual demand) hence the plan is built on a reduced demand, which in turn lead to more outsourced demand compared to $\mathbf{y}^{\text{p}}_{\text{q3}}$.} \ef{For} instance $I2$, the periodic \ef{demand estimate} $\hat{\mathbf{y}}^{\text{p,AR}}_{\text{max}}$ overestimates the total demand yet it leads to an increase in outsourced demand.
+This is because \ef{the estimate} $\hat{\mathbf{y}}^{\text{p,AR}}_{\text{max}}$ either overestimates demand for commodities that already lack capacity with \ef{actual average demand} $\mathbf{y}^{\text{p}}_{\text{mean}}$, or it underestimates demand for some commodities for which blocks are then not built in the design and are consequently outsourced at each week.

+\ef{In summary, the results show that the PDE problem can be of high value.
+Based on ground truth data (no forecast error) we obtain an important cost reduction using the third quartile as opposed to the mean over the tactical planning horizon.
+Even though our time series forecasts have relatively high errors, the periodic demand estimate resulting from our methodology leads to a cost reduction compared to the commonly used average value computed based on \emph{ground truth values}.
+This further highlights the importance of the problem introduced in this paper. }